 Apple announced a security vulnerability with the Airport Express Router which could lead to malware attacks.
 Apple stated that the “memory corruption issue [that] existed in DNS data parsing” could allow an attacker to execute code on devices connected to a network.
-Even if no reports of this vulnerability have been exploited so far, current users of the AirPort Express, AirPort Extreme or AirPort Time Capsule (with 802.11n or 802.11ac Wi-Fi), should update their router firmware to prevent any risk of intrusion from hackers.
+Even if no reports of this vulnerability have been exploited so far, current users of the AirPort Express, AirPort Extreme or AirPort Time Capsule (with WiFi 4 or WiFi 5), should update their router firmware to prevent any risk of intrusion from hackers.

 |Source: Apple website|

 Here’s how to quickly and easily update your router firmware: